Some fool called her, “trash.” And that’s when she made up her mind. She wanted to better herself, and her family. So, that’s what she did.

 Her accent is so Alabamian it hurts.
 She’s missing a few teeth, but it doesn’t look bad on her.
 She’s old, wiry, but strong.

-Where she grew up, country folks didn’t go past the eighth grade—some still don’t.
+Where she grew up, country folks didn’t go past the eighth grade—still don’t.
 And according to her daddy, “Once a young’un can read, it’s time to work.”

 Saying this made her laugh.